Webex Admin Functions

 1. This section will add the code to enable a user for Webex Calling.
 Find the class wbxc_user_enable_api() section in the flaskr/api/v1/wbxc.py file.
 You will be updating the put method.

-The put method already has code to read in the arguments passed in the HTTP REST request to Flask.
-In this case the argument is the userid field.
-The first step to to enabling a user for Webex Calling is to get the detailed user information by calling get_person_det(), then look up the Webex Pro and On-Prem UCM licenses.
+The put accespt a single argument, the userid which is the user's email address.
+The first step to enabling a user for Webex Calling is to get the detailed user information by calling get_person_det() method that you just implemented, then look up the Webex Calling Professional and On-Prem UCM licenses.
 Since this is also a common task, a get_lic_by_name() function was created to look up the respective license in the same way you did in the earlier example sections.
 Next, query the Location to which this user and number will be assigned.
 Following this, look up the user's phone number, which should already be pre-populated based on what was synchronized to the account from the Active Directory via the Directory Connector.
 If no number is found for the user, return an error.
 This is an area that could require a lot of custom enhancements.
-For example, you could add and/or activate numbers in Webex Calling as they must first exist there before they can be assigned to a user.
+For example, you could use APIs to look for available numbers in the location and assign the next available number to the user.

 Add the following to your code:

-2. Check to see if the user is already enabled for Webex Calling and if they are not, prepare the user by adding the Webex Pro license and removing the On-prem UCM license, then set the location and update the person.
+2. Check to see if the user is already enabled for Webex Calling and if they are not, prepare the user by adding the Webex Calling Professional license and removing the On-prem UCM license, then set the location and update the person.

 3. Save this file